What is Postpartum Depression | Joy of Life Surrogacy

 Making sure that the surrogate mother has access to a support system is a crucial part of the surrogacy process.
 Before she becomes a surrogate, she will complete a psychological evaluation in addition to an interview, medical screening, and more.
 This is just the first step in the process.
 After she meets with the intended parents, she will move to step two where the pregnancy begins with an embryo transfer.
 Step three is the pregnancy itself, where the surrogate has regular obstetric appointments up to the birth of the baby.
 At every stage, the surrogate mother will have access to the compassionate, and empathetic team at Joy of Life®.

-How Joy of Life Helps Surrogate Mothers With Postpartum Depression
+How We Help Surrogate Mothers With Postpartum Depression